DHWIDSA/youget-gui-go/README.md

 ./youget-gui
 ```

-Just like the picture above,input the video
+Just like the picture above, input the video
-url and click `download`,everything is easy!
+URL and click `download`,everything is easy!

 ## How to build

 ### Install dependencies

-you should install  golang first,for example:
+you should install Golang first, for example:

 #### Debian